-Want to make a difference in your community?
+Want to make a difference?
 Looking for some practical advice and direction to help make it happen?

-Of prime importance are leaders who can engage citizens, community organizations, elected officials, government and businesses to work collectively to develop and implement a vision and plan.
+Of prime importance are leaders who can engage citizens, businesses, community organizations, elected officials, and government to work collectively to develop and implement a vision and plan.
 When trusted relationships are in place among diverse stakeholders, and change and growth are embraced, the end results include inspirational direction, innovation, and ideally, transformational change.

 While there are some people who are intuitively able to apply this kind of community building approach that is essential for being a future-focused leader, there are others who may need more of a roadmap.
 And yet, as almost any map will show, there is typically more than one, and often many different routes to get to a more specific destination.
 Today this is made even more challenging because we’re often planning for a future that doesn’t yet exist.

 So for those who need a map, this framework provides a sure way to get to build the trusted relationships and buy-in that are needed to help you get where you want to go.